 Yet the reality is there is a lot of noise around the art of conducting a video interview, with much of that noise shrouded in myth.
 The reality is often very different, as those who regularly work with video interviewing have discovered.
-Here are 7 top myths surrounding this activity:
+Here are seven top myths surrounding this activity.

-“In one study, 81% of first-time video interview candidates said they would be happy to go through the process again.
-How many people can really say that with face-to-face interviews, if they really had the choice?” asks Belinda Sorenson, a recruiter at Stateofwriting and Australianhelp.
+“In one study, 81 percent of first-time video interview candidates said they would be happy to go through the process again.
+How many people can really say that with face-to-face interviews, if they really had the choice?” asks Belinda Sorenson, a recruiter at StateOfWriting and AustralianHelp.

 Yes, of course conducting video interviews is more cost effective, but the fact is, it vastly increases the size of the pool of talent a company can tap into.
 The job itself may be remote or not, but the fact is it facilitates opportunities that would just not be possible if everyone had to be in the same place at the same time.
 Video interviewing is increasing efficiency and then ensuring a better calibre of talent is hired by the company.
 For the interviewee, there are simply more opportunities to interview, which has to be a good thing.

 Once more, this is simply a myth.
-In the United Stated, the Equal Employment Opportunity Commission has already laid out its opinion that it considers video interviewing to be covered by all of the same regulations as conventional in-person interviews.
-Take the care to follow the usual structures of a fair interview process, and using video technology will not impact upon compliance at all.
+In the United States, the Equal Employment Opportunity Commission has already laid out its opinion that it considers video interviewing to be covered by all of the same regulations as conventional in-person interviews.
+Take care to follow the usual structures of a fair interview process, and using video technology will not impact compliance at all.

-The fact is, most people instantly think ‘Skype’, but there is specific, and cost-effective software which is designed especially for the process of conducting a video interview.
-Software such as Zoom, for example, can easily facilitate group interviews and also allows private discussions to take place within the confines of the interview.
-The technology is there, you just have to be careful to select the right one for your needs.
+The fact is, most people instantly think ‘Skype,’ but there is specific and cost-effective software that is designed especially for the process of conducting a video interview.
+Software like Zoom, for example, can easily facilitate group interviews and also allow private discussions to take place within the confines of the interview.
+The technology is there.
+You just have to be careful to select the right one for your needs.

 The fact is, this technology has existed in one form or another for over 15 years, and many businesses are already using this approach to tap into a whole new world of talent.
 Don’t get caught behind the curve.